nrfconnect/sdk-nrf/samples/multicore/hello_world/README.rst

 Overview
 ********

-The sample demonstrates how to build a multicore application with the :c:macro:`add_child_image` CMake macro.
+The sample demonstrates how to build a multicore Hello World application with the :c:macro:`add_child_image` CMake macro.
 For general information about multi-image builds, see :ref:`ug_multi_image`.
 When building any multi-image application, the build system in the |NCS| adds the child images based on the options selected for the parent image.
 This sample shows how to inform the build system about dedicated sources for the child image (in the :file:`zephyr` and :file:`aci` directories).